aikhe/success/MINGW64_SETUP.md

 ## Notes

 - The project uses PDCurses (libpdcursesw.a) for terminal UI, which is Windows-specific
-- pthread is provided via pthreadGC1 library, which requires the pthreadGC1.dll at runtime
+- pthread is provided via MinGW64's built-in winpthread library (no external DLL needed)
 - All Windows-specific libraries (ole32, uuid, winmm, gdi32, user32) are system libraries and don't need installation